nmdickson/GCfit/docs/source/usage.rst

 model.
 From there, plots of all observables, as well as a number of other cluster parameters and profiles, can be created.

+The median best-fit model can be visualized with the :class:`fitter.visualize.ModelVisualizer` class.

 .. code-block:: python

     mviz = nestviz.get_model(method='mean')